Yonet/Angular-Interview-Questions/README.md

 * What is the difference between a component and a directive?
 * How do components communicate with each other?
 * How do you create two way data binding in Angular 2.0?
+* How would you create a component to display error messages throughout your application?

 #### Component Interaction & State Management Questions: